gradle/gradle/subprojects/docs/src/docs/release/notes.md

     id("my.settings-plugin")
 }
 ```
-The above example assumes that the included build produces a settings plugin with id `my.settings-plugin`.
+The above example assumes that the included build defines a settings plugin with the id `my.settings-plugin`.

 Builds included inside `pluginManagement` block can also contribute project plugins, however, any library components they
 produce will not be visible to the including build.